mhyllander/gpg-bridge-wsl2-ruby/README.md

 ## Usage

-In the example below the release was unpacked in C:\Program1\gpgbridge, which is /mnt/c/Program1/gpgbridge in WSL.
+In the example below the release was unpacked in `C:\Program1\gpgbridge`, which is `/mnt/c/Program1/gpgbridge` in WSL.

 ```
 $ ruby /mnt/c/Program1/gpgbridge/gpgbridge.rb --help
 Usage: gpgbridge.rb [options]
+    -m, --wsl-mode MODE                  The WSL networking mode (wsl1, wsl2_nat, wsl2_mirrored) [wsl2_mirrored]
+    -r, --remote-address IPADDR          The remote address of the Windows bridge component [127.0.0.1]
     -s, --[no-]enable-ssh-support        Enable proxying of gpg-agent SSH sockets
     -d, --[no-]daemon                    Run as a daemon in the background
-    -r, --remote-address IPADDR      The remote address of the Windows bridge component.
-Needed for WSL2.
-[127.0.0.1]
     -p, --port PORT                      The first port (of three or four) to use for proxying sockets
     -n, --noncefile PATH                 The nonce file path (defaults to file in Windows gpg homedir)
     -l, --logfile PATH                   The log file path
     -i, --pidfile PATH                   The PID file path
     -v, --log-level LEVEL                Logging level (DEBUG, INFO, WARN, ERROR, FATAL, UNKNOWN) [WARN]
     -W, --[no-]windows-bridge            Start the Windows bridge (used by the WSL bridge)
-    -R, --windows-address IPADDR     The IP address of the Windows bridge.
-[0.0.0.0]
+    -R, --windows-address IPADDR         The IP listening address of the Windows bridge [127.0.0.1]
     -L, --windows-logfile PATH           The log file path of the Windows bridge
     -I, --windows-pidfile PATH           The PID file path of the Windows bridge
     -h, --help                           Prints this help
 ```

+### WSL Mode Selection

+- **`wsl1`**: Use this mode when running in WSL1.
+No firewall changes needed.
+- **`wsl2_nat`**: Use this mode when WSL2 is configured with NAT networking.
+  Requires a Windows Firewall rule (see [Firewall and Security](#firewall-and-security)).
+- **`wsl2_mirrored`** (default): Use this mode when WSL2 is configured with mirrored networking.
+No firewall changes needed, but the Win-bridge is still required for SSH support.

+When the WSL mode is set to `wsl2_nat`, the remote address is automatically detected from the default gateway.
+For other modes, the remote address defaults to `127.0.0.1` and can be overridden with `--remote-address`.

 ## Example bash/zsh/sh helper functions

 Unpack the release file to a suitable location in the Windows filesystem that is reachable from both Windows and WSL.

 Edit the PATHS section in the [`gpgbridge_helper.sh`](gpgbridge_helper.sh)